joaovjo/joaovjo-bep/README.md

 1. Open Visual Studio Code.
 2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
-3. Search for each extension by name and click the `Install` button.
+3. Search for "joaovjo's bep" and click the `Install` button.

 ## Support

-If you encounter any issues or have questions, please open an issue on the [GitHub repository](https://github.com/yourusername/joaovjo-extensions-pack/issues).
+If you encounter any issues or have questions, please open an issue on the [GitHub repository](https://github.com/joaovjo/joaovjo-bep/issues).

 ## Changelog